davidreis97/LPOO1617_T5G9/README.md

 - AFter that you will be taken to a Highscores screen, which show the highest scores ever achieved on your computer, as well as the date of the highscore and the name of the user who achieved it.
 ![Highscores](Docs/highscores.png)
 - Insert your username on the textfield located on the bottom of the screen and press "OK" to add your score to the list and return to the Main Menu.
-- You can also access the Highscores screen by pressing the "Highscores button on the Main Menu"
+- You can also access the Highscores screen by pressing the "Highscores" button on the Main Menu.

 ## TSSC